vedantpople4/Basic_ML_projects/README.md

 Dataset is also uploaded.

 ### The Recommendation project:
-It contains the notebook file that uses the movie_list dataset which contains column like rating,movie_id,title,etc.
+It contains the notebook file that uses the movie_list dataset which contains column like rating,movie_id,title,etc. For this project we use two movies StarWars and Liar Liar.
+We find the movies similar to them using the correlation function with other all the movies.
+Lastly the movies can be computed by highest corelation with other movies.
+Dataset has been uploaded.